mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 where transmitters and receivers can "see" each other properly.
 This lets the signals get in and out even if the main board is buried deep inside your pinball cabinet.
-The off-board devices connect to the main board through cables, which connect to header on the main board (the headers labeled IR-TX, for the transmitter, and IR-RX, for the receiver).
+The off-board devices connect to the main board through cables, which connect to headers on the main board (the headers labeled IR-TX, for the transmitter, and IR-RX, for the receiver).